tonai/Lightning-talks/CSS/01_css-rules.md

 When an `!important` rule is used on a style declaration, this declaration overrides any other declaration made in the CSS, wherever it is in the declaration list.

-But if multiple `!important` CSS declarations are conflicting each other, then the specificity applies on those declarations.
+But if multiple `!important` CSS declarations conflict each other, then the specificity applies on those declarations.

 So you can write the complete specificty table like this :